cognitedata/units-catalog/README.md

 To maintain the consistency and quality of the unit catalog, please ensure any contributions adhere to the established structure and guidelines.
 Before submitting any additions or modifications:

-1. **Run full verification**: Ensure that `mvn clean verify` passes.
-This runs all tests and code style checks.
+1. **Verify your changes**: Ensure all tests and code style checks pass.
+You can run the tests locally for faster feedback, or rely on the automated GitHub CI checks that run on every pull request.

 2. **Provide meaningful PR descriptions** that explain:
    - Summary of the changes introduced in the pull request